veltzer/demos-devops-terraform/exercises/basic/12_first_packer_project/exercise.md

 },
 ```

-This block defines user, or input, variables to our template and utimately their use in the defined `builders`.
+This block defines user, or input, variables to our template and ultimately their use in the defined `builders`.
 Our first two variables here are, of course, about how Packer will authenticate.
 In this case, we're making use of built-in Packer template engine capabilities of using environment variables on the machine running the Packer CLI.
 We'll cover the template engine and more on this type of syntax and other available template engine capabilities later in the day.

 The last variable, `username`, has one very important part of it's definition: the fact this it's set to `null`.
 A default value of `null` makes this variable required, and you must pass a value for it at build time.
 So, let's try to run our build without it just to see what happens: